FermiParadox/MinusTimesMinus/README.md

 # What it does

-This program provides randomly generated math exercises with the intention to help a prehighschool student practice on addition or multiplication of integers and decimals.
+Provides randomly generated math exercises with the intention to help a prehighschool student practice on addition or multiplication of integers and decimals.
 Also, keeps track of user's progress and rewards them.